gauravshegokar93/Blood-Donation-/README.md

 ## 5. Database Structure / Schema

-For future MS SQL Server integration, the following table schema is proposed.
+The MS SQL Server integration uses the following table schema.

 ```sql
 -- Stores information about each registered donor